Notes for educators

 - Layout: 2 weeks.
 No one can visualize flow in a floor plan without practice, visual communication is obviously a skill that needs to be developed over time.
 But layouts are still a key part of level design thinking and practice.
 So for a big final project spend at least two weeks to require at least two passes of iterations on the layout, and have students practice presenting their layouts to their peers.

 - A solid blockout with 2-3 playtested iterations is a good target for a midterm project.

 - After the first two weeks focus on 3D construction, gradually ease non-programmers into visual scripting.
 Spend three weeks teaching triggers / collectibles, interactable buttons, and then doors.

 - Production: 5+ weeks.
 We usually spend the second half of the semester finishing the midterm blockouts into more finished levels.
 This focus will depend on your class / students' focus:

 - Presentations and demos: 1-2 weeks.
-Many students loathe the social pressure of performing a presentation, but it's a key part of design education that sets expectations for how workplaces often operate: long meetings with peers and supervisors.
+Many students loathe presentations, but it sets expectations for how workplaces operate: meetings with peers and supervisors.

-A more academic / research oriented level design class could task students with writing their own design histories.
-What is the history of the walking simulator, the explosive barrel, or of trees in video games?
-Confer Stephen Murphy's "Frogs in Videogames."
-All topics are worthy of study.
+An industrial level design theory class could challenge students to present their own critical site studies.
+An academic research writing class could task students with writing their own design histories.
+What is the history of the walking simulator, the explosive barrel, or of trees in video games? (example: Stephen Murphy's "Frogs in Videogames.")

 The Projects section has ready-made project ideas and in-class lab activities for you to use.
 Discussion and evaluation phases are built into each assignment, along with suggested time lengths for each phase.

-We recommend writing instructions on the whiteboard or providing students with a paper printout.
-If you just link students to the projects page on this website, then they will likely get distracted -- or worse, they'll close the browser tab and forget about the instructions entirely.
+Show instructions on the board or provide a paper printout.
+If you just link students to the projects page on this website, then they will likely get distracted or lose the browser tab.

 - 1.Student gives short informal presentation of their project, summarize intent and method